 What is COVID-19?

 There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses, like the common cold.
-COVID-19 is a new disease, caused by a novel (or new) coronavirus that has not previously been seen in humans.

 Why is it named COVID-19?